• Product

 NIST’s Five Characteristics of Cloud Computing

-Self-service means that the cloud user can acquire the service on their own without having to go through an IT department, call center, or other middle man.
+Self-service means the cloud user can acquire the service independently, without going through an IT department, call center, or other middleman.
+To support self-service:

-The cloud provider must provide an automated interface, such as a web portal or mobile app.
+• The cloud provider must have an automated interface such as a web portal or mobile app.

-The user should be able to request the interface at any time.
+• The user should be able to access the interface at any time.

-The user should also be able to cancel the cloud service at any time.
+• The user should also be able to cancel the cloud service anytime.

-The cloud service must be broadly available over the communication network, and users should be able to access it from any location and internet-enabled device.
+The cloud service must be broadly available over the communication network.
+Users should be able to access it from any location and on an internet-enabled device.

 Multiple customers share the cloud service resources in a multi-tenancy model.
-This model raises privacy and security concerns, so users must protect their cloud data and assets by taking all necessary security precautions.
+This model does raise privacy and security concerns, so users must protect their cloud data and assets by taking necessary security precautions.

 Elasticity refers to the flexibility of the cloud service to scale up or down automatically to meet the user’s needs.
 That allows the user to access the right level and kind of resources, including processing power, memory, network bandwidth, and storage, to accommodate the user’s varying workloads.